brettlewerke1/Capstone-GamingEd/README.md

 # Capstone-GamingEd
-This is a repo containing Unity and ASP.NET MVC code
+This code is for NAUs' Fal Semester, CS486 Capstone Project titled: RTX GamingEd This is a repo containing ASP.NET BLAZOR code with some PHP file used.
+The PHP files are used in a connecting software with Unity.
+ASP.NET Blazor code is used to write the html and make API request's for the website